The story of a Chicago Kids Musician -

 Whether it's with her band or solo, Little Miss Ann plays upbeat, interactive fun songs that kids will sing, jump and dance along to!

-Little Miss Ann is a Chicago-based, nationally touring kids musician who has made 7 award-winning Family Music albums.
+Little Miss Ann is a Chicago-based, Filipina-American, nationally touring kids musician who has made 7 award-winning Family Music albums.
 She is also a former Chicago Public School teacher, an instructor at Chicago's iconic Old Town School of Folk Music, a social justice activist, and a first generation Filipina American.
 Whether Ann is singing about Ube, a Filipino purple yam, or the 606, a landmark trail in Chicago, her musical themes will inspire kids to let their own light shine in their own families as well as in their communities!

 Ann Torralba, aka Little Miss Ann, is an award-winning Chicago kids musician, a former Chicago Public School teacher, an instructor at Chicago’s iconic Old Town School of Folk Music, a mom, a social rights activist, a governor for the Chicago Recording Academy Chapter as well as DEI Ambassador, and a first generation Filipina American.

-Besides making music for kids, Little Miss Ann also co-hosts a kids music podcast "Joy Up" with New Jersey based kids musician, Michael Napolitano of Michael and the Rockness Monsters
+Besides making music for kids, Little Miss Ann also co-hosts a kids music podcast "Joy Up" with New Jersey based kids musician, Michael Napolitano of Michael and the Rockness Monsters.

 While Little Miss Ann enjoys recording and performing as a family musician, Little Miss Ann has also produced several charity concerts, written about all things “Kindie” such as Lollapalooza Kids stage round up of artists and gives workshops about the benefits of music in homes and classrooms at National Early Childhood conventions.
 Little Miss Ann is actively involved with Family Music Forward, a diverse collaboration of family artists who seek to amplify black family artists in Family Music.
 She is also currently a Governor for the Chicago Chapter of the Recording Academy GRAMMYS®